A simple question, right?

 Yet, with a little bit of respect and understanding, we can realise the strategy, the influencer connection, and that TikTok video, all play their part.

 Context is important.
 Understanding ‘why’ is crucial.
 And if you want to know what marketing is, open your mind to the possibility that there might be more puzzle pieces left in the box.
 You’ll discover a more vibrant, complete picture is possible.

 What is marketing?
-It’s everything.
+Simply put, it’s everything.

 Share your thoughts